-In Western Montana, The Nature Conservancy is working to restore forests to a more natural condition; one that reduces the risk of catastrophic wildfire damage to forests and homes, and which encourages the long-term absorption and storage of carbon.
+In Western Montana, The Nature Conservancy is working to restore forests to a more natural condition; one that reduces the risk of catastrophic wildfire damage to forests and homes and provides cost-effective natural climate solutions by encouraging the long-term absorption and storage of carbon.

 Photos: Left: dense, overgrown forest in Blackfoot Valley Right: Forest that has been thinned to open, park-like stand

 With financial assistance from Montana’s Forests in Focus program we’re thinning dense forests to reduce the fuel available for potential fires.
 And we’re focusing our work in the areas where homes meet the wildlands.
 Our efforts are opening the forest, decreasing the chance that a fire could climb into the tree canopies and quickly spread.
 These more open forests also allow more light and moisture in to nurture the remaining trees, increasing their growth.
 Larger, healthier trees are more resistant to fire, disease and insects and they can store more carbon.
 These projects are also putting 17 people to work in the local community.